romantomjak/skilled-hammer/README.md

 * Python 2.7 or 3.5
 * Flask
 * GitPython

-* Gunicorn (optional)
+Optional requirements that are not required to run the app (required when deploying to production, though):

-* Supervisor (optional)
+* Gunicorn
-* NGINX (optional)
+* Supervisor

-I say optional because they are not required to actually run the app, but they are needed when you deploy it in production.
+* NGINX

 For configuration examples see the `conf` folder.